 Currently with no annual card fee for the Mastercard in the first year, the Westpac Altitude Platinum AMEX + Mastercard pairing unleashes a solid earning rate on international transactions, and on spend directly with Qantas for those earning Qantas Points.

 On other purchases in Australia, these cards are less rewarding than what you'd get from the Westpac Altitude Black AMEX + Mastercard combo, but with a strong sign-up deal and access to things like AMEX Offers – where spending money at certain businesses triggers a cash rebate on your credit card statement – there's still plenty of value to be had at a modest ongoing annual fee.

-Although the conversion rates from Altitude Rewards to its partner programs have recently changed, having these options still gives you the flexibility to transfer points on occasion as a 'top up' if you've already earned some points in those other schemes from flying, while converting your points at more favourable rates to Velocity when opting for Auto-Redemption.
+Although the conversion rates from Altitude Rewards to its partner programs have recently changed, having these options still gives you the flexibility to transfer points on occasion as a 'top up' if you've already earned some points in those other schemes from flying, although it may make Altitude Qantas the most appealing choice for many spenders.

 You can apply for the Westpac Altitude Platinum credit card combo here.